10 Knee Strengthening Exercises For Runners to Stay Strong + Run Long

 A person doing slider reverse lunges.

 Let’s put a twist on your run-of-the-mill reverse lunges.
-This exercise not only strengthens our quads, hamstring, and glutes but also helps to improve our hip mobility and flexibility.
+This exercise not only strengthens our quads, hamstring, glutes, and even our calf muscles but also helps to improve our hip mobility and flexibility.
 You will need sliders for this knee strengthening exercise.

 1. Place sliders under both feet.